Do you struggle with body image and accepting the body you see in the mirror?

 So many of my clients struggle with their body image too.
 They spend so. much. time. and headspace thinking about their bodies.

+For many, how they feel about their bodies holds them back from fully living their life.
 It’s not their fault and it’s not your fault.
 Body image is predictable in this age.
-The epidemic of body hate should be headline news, but unfortunately remains a silent epidemic struggle for so many, which is why I wanted to shine the spotlight right in its face.
+The epidemic of body hate should be headline news, but unfortunately remains a silent epidemic struggle for so many.
+That’s why I wanted to shine the spotlight right in its face.

 On a deeper level, a negative body image says, “I reject the body given to me.
 I am at war against myself.
 I am no good.
 I am not enough.
 I am unlovable as I am.
 I do not deserve to experience the simple pleasure of bodily existence.”

-Our dietary choices driven by negative body image can further impact eating challenges such as binge eating, overeating, and emotional eating.
-Daily restriction and “dieting” tactics to achieve “the perfect body” (whatever that is) can give you a 99% guarantee you’ll experience overeating or binge eating episode in response.
+Our dietary choices driven by negative feelings about our body can further impact eating challenges such as binge eating, overeating, and emotional eating.
+Daily restriction and “dieting” tactics to achieve “the perfect body” (whatever that is) can give you a 99% guarantee you’ll experience an overeating or binge eating episode in response.

-Do You See Food As The Enemy?
+Body Image Healing: Do You See Food As The Enemy?

-Most body image challenged individuals have a relationship with food where the food is essentially the enemy.
+Many individuals experiencing body dissatisfaction have a relationship with food where food is essentially the enemy.
 Even though they may love food, it is a source of intense stress because it paradoxically gives great pleasure and fulfillment, but leads to the evils of weight and body fat.